swiftycode256/clitheme/.github/README-frontend.en.md

 ### Using the built-in frontend module

-Using the frontend module provided by `clitheme` is very easy and straightforward.
+Using the frontend module provided by CLItheme is very easy and straightforward.
 To access a string definition in the current theme setting, create a new `frontend.FetchDescriptor` object and use the provided `retrieve_entry_or_fallback` function.

 You need to pass the path name and a fallback string to this function.
 If the current theme setting does not provide the specified path name and string definition, the function will return the fallback string.